inductiva/task-runner/launchers/aws/README.md

 2. If you still wish to use this method improve the security by creating an IAM user with an access key and apply least privilege permissions for that user, instead of using a root account.

 ### Next steps
-To launch a Machine Group with the Inductiva Task Runner with this method go [here](#authentication-method-1-access-and-secret-key-credentials).
+To launch a Machine Group with the Inductiva Task Runner using this method go [here](#authentication-method-1-access-and-secret-key-credentials).

 ## Authentication Method 2: IAM Identity Center / Single Sign-On (SSO)